bahmutov/cypress-examples/docs/recipes/or-attributes.md

   ) {
     // all good, the element has one of the attributes } else {
-    throw new Error('Missing the attributes')
+    throw new Error('Missing the required attributes') }
 }
-}

 cy.get('#person1').should(hasAttribute)
 cy.get('#person2').should(hasAttribute)
+// enable to see a failed assertion
+// cy.get('#person3').should(hasAttribute)
 ```

 <!-- fiddle-end -->